Redislabs-Solution-Architects/hands-on-labs-redis-aws-sagemaker/Lab 3 - Build and Deploy Lambda function/README.md

 Now feed this information to your `aws configure` tool.
 Here is a typical example:

+> NOTE: Do not execute the following snippet.
+Its just an example of a typical output.
 ```
 [centos@ip-172-31-9-71 lamdba]$ aws configure
 AWS Access Key ID [None]: AKIAKERWRWQHTGFSFGF